iShares 1-3 Year Treasury Bond ETF

 What is the price forecast for SHY in 2026?

-Based on the nature of the iShares 1-3 Year Treasury Bond ETF (SHY) and the current macroeconomic outlook, here is a forecast through 2026.
+Based on the understanding that SHY (iShares 1-3 Year Treasury Bond ETF) is a short-duration bond fund and not an individual stock, here is a forecast through 2026.